-- 7. Select the appropriate HEX firmware file and select OK. - The path of the selected file displays in the Input FW File text box. - 8.
-Verify the filename and extension.
+7. Navigate to the appropriate HEX firmware file and then touch OK.

+The path of the selected file displays in the Input FW File text box.

-- 9. Select Program Firmware.
-A warning dialog displays, "Please don't remove device from cradle until FW Update complete.
-Continue?." - 10.
-Select OK to initiate the firmware update process.
+- 8. Verify the filename and extension. - 9.
+Touch Program Firmware.

+A warning dialog displays, Please don't remove device from cradle until FW Update complete.
+Continue?.
+10. Touch OK to initiate the firmware update process.

 NOTE: During the firmware initiation process, the application resets the cradle.
-If the following error dialog displays: Please manually reset the cradle and then press OK, the user is required to manually reset the cradle.
+If the following error dialog displays: Please manually reset the cradle and then press OK, you must manually reset the cradle.